wyuenho/emacs-corfu-pixel-perfect/README.md

 more than one kind of monospaced fonts, or a different width or slant variant of the same monospaced font, or occasionally commit the sin of using a variable font for the less important things such as annotation.
-Unfortunately, even in 2024, a lot of Emacs packages makes these font choices impossible to use, because they still carry the baggage from treating every glyph as having the exact same width and height, one such example is `corfu`.
+Unfortunately, even in 2024, these font choices are still impossible to use in many Emacs packages, because they still carry the baggage from treating every glyph as having the exact same width and height, one such example is `corfu`.